-(1) Professional development activities shall be identified by the educator and supervisor during the development of, and review of, the Individual Professional Development Plan in order to better support student achievement.
-Individual professional development plans must include at least 150 PDPs including:
+(1) Educators applying to renew a Primary license are required to complete at least 150 PDPs including:

 (a) At least 15 PDPs related to SEI or English as a Second Language.

 (b) At least 15 PDPs related to training in strategies for effective schooling for students with disabilities and instruction of students with diverse learning styles.